-I had high hopes for 2018.
-My husband and I were getting ready to move into our first house, we were planning to visit far-away family for the holidays, and we were eight weeks pregnant with our first child.
+Back in 2017, my husband and I were getting ready to move into our first house, planning to visit family for the holidays, and expecting our first child.
 Our life honestly felt like something out of a Hallmark movie.
 Until it didn’t.
 The day after Christmas, we hopped off a plane and instead of getting to reveal our good news, I had a miscarriage at my in-laws’ house.
 Life hurts sometimes, you know?

 … you do not grieve like the rest of mankind, who have no hope.
 1 Thessalonians 4:13 NIV